Thank you for signing up for the LearnerShape beta test!

 The beta version of LearnerShape is intended for use on a large screen: a computer or tablet.
 It should work on mobile, but you may find it difficult to use.
 We intend to introduce a smartphone-ready version of LearnerShape by next year.

-You can provide feedback by clicking the Leave feedback button in the navigation pane or in the Contact LearnerShape section of the Collaborate pane.
+You can provide feedback by clicking the Leave feedback button in the navigation pane or in the Contact LearnerShape section of the Learn Together pane.